kunley2/Fastapi/README.md

 ## Fastapi
-- this is fastapi prectice whereby we use sentiment analysis
+- this is fastapi practice whereby we use sentiment analysis
 ### Running the application:
 1. we used poetry to install all our dependacies. to install poetry we use: <br/>
 pip install poetry